By Karen A. Soukiasian

 1. Water, water, water!!
 Keep your dog hydrated.
 Just in case they drink all the water out of one bucket, or spill it, keep a few buckets of cool, fresh water available in different locations around the yard.
 Make sure the inside water bowl is always full too!
 Many dogs drink more water in the summer than other seasons.

 2. Shade and shelter.
 Provide shelter in a shady place, preferably away from tall trees, for your dog to retreat to when the weather is hot or stormy.

 3. Air conditioning on hot, humid days.
 Certain short-muzzled breeds cannot tolerate hot, humid weather.
-Each breath is a struggle is a struggle and they will quickly succumb to the heat.
+Each breath is a struggle and they will quickly succumb to the heat.
 Bring your dog inside…Dogs love air conditioning too!

 4. Swimming pools kill hundreds of dogs every year.
 Teach your dog how to exit the pool safely, should they fall in.
 Most dogs that drown in the family pool do so because they do not know the location of the stairs, ladder, or ledge.
 They will continue to paddle in one place until so exhausted they sink.
 Pet supply stores also sell floating ramps.
 Make sure your dog knows how to get out of the pool.

 5. Swimming lessons: All dogs do not know how to swim!
 Some will simply sink!
 Make sure your dog knows how to swim.
 Take them into the pool with you to teach them how to swim, and to find the exit.

 6. Fertilizer and lawn treatments can be toxic.
 Do not leave your dog outside if you have just fertilized your plants or had your lawn treated.
 Many of those chemicals are deadly to dogs, especially, puppies, older dogs, small dogs, and dogs in poor health.

 7. Hot grills/fryers can be dangerous.
 Keep your dog away from the grill or fryer during and after its use, until it has cooled down.